-Credit RWAs have increased by approximately 4.0% since 30 September 2016.
-The principal cause of this increase has been asset growth from increased levels of advances across the Group's business lines.
-However, the impact on RWA from asset growth was mitigated by an improvement in book quality due to increased house prices and better performance.
+Credit RWAs have increased by approximately 17.7% since 30 September 2017.
+The principal cause of this increase has been asset growth from increased levels of advances across the Group's business lines, and from corporate and portfolio acquisitions in the year.
+However, the impact on RWA from asset growth was mitigated by an improvement in book quality due to increased house prices, impacting exposure on mortgage assets, and better performance.